 * Short-film La Femme et le TGV, featuring post-graduate alumnus Lucien Guignard, was Oscar-nominated for Best live-action short at the 2017 Academy Awards.

 We offer payment by instalment, either termly or by monthly bank transfer.
 We are also able to offer one half-scholarship each year.

 * For those without an equivalent Level 4+ qualification, we offer the ATCL Diploma in Speech & Drama (Performing, or Teaching) to be taken by the middle of term 4.
 This is subject to an additional fee for examination under the auspices of Trinity College London, for whom we are a registered Examination Centre.
 Further details upon request.

 HOW TO APPLY:

 For each September entry, auditions are offered between January and August.
-All dates are listed on the front-page Post on our website: Dates and special events coming up.
+Dates are listed on the front-page post on our website: Dates and special events coming up.
 Since 2020 we have offered our alternative online audition option: here are details

 For face-to-face auditions, our panel ask to see a classical and a modern monologue, and we provide opportunities for exploration and for feedback during the session.
-There are no stressful group sessions, or impersonal results lists.
+There are no stressful group sessions, nor impersonal results lists.